Frequently Asked Questions

 Return Authorization numbers are currently not required.
 Please contact the LND Sales and Customer Service Department before returning any items.

-LND has produced selected MSDS's for customers who require them.
-Please contact Steve Davies if you require an MSDS for an LND product.
+LND has produced selected SDS’s for customers who require them.
+Please contact Rosie Scalzi if you require an SDS for an LND product.

 Before the Department of Defense (DoD) can purchase or procure services, products or materials for use by the U.S. Military, these items must be inspected and tested to government specifications.
 After extensive testing and inspections, those items that meet the specifications are considered to be "qualified" for DoD procurement.